PhotonicsTUL/PLaSK/doc/xpl.rst

     Definition of a parameter for use in the rest of the file.

-    :attr name (required): Name of the parameter (each name must be unique).
+    :attr required name: Name of the parameter (each name must be unique).

-    :attr value (required): Value of the parameter.
+    :attr required value: Value of the parameter.
 Any valid Python function can be used here, as well as any previously defined parameter.

 Section <materials>